-Paying for Prescriptions Made Easy: Seven Ideas to Help
+Paying for Prescriptions Made Easy: 7 Ideas to Help

 It’s a sad fact of life that millions of Americans struggle with paying for prescriptions.
-Oftentimes, your doctor can prescribe cheaper generic drugs that work the same as brand-name formulas.
-But for many people, there is no generic version of the drug you need.
-You may have exhausted all other treatment options and have been forced to deal with out-of-pocket medical expenses that run $1,000 or more per month.
+Often, your doctor can prescribe cheaper generic drugs that work the same as brand-name formulas.
+However, for many people, there is no generic version of the drug they need.
+Plus, you may have exhausted all other treatment options and have been forced to deal with out-of-pocket medical expenses that run $1,000 or more per month.

 Start a GoFundMe